arielcedola/Azure-MachineLearning-ClientLibrary-Python/README.md

 Installation
 ============

-The SDK has been tested with Python 2.7, 3.3 and 3.4.
+The SDK for Studio has been tested with Python 2.7, 3.3 and 3.4.

 It has a dependency on the following packages: